-We complement the election results with information from two data sources.
-First, we obtained data on the party of local political leaders (council and board chairmen) for the years 2000-2012 from the Finnish Association of Local Authorities (Kuntaliitto 2013).
-Second, we measured party ideology with the voting aid application from the public broadcasting company YLE.
+Second, we measure party ideology with the voting aid application from the public broadcasting company YLE.
 Voting aid applications are interactive online surveys that election candidates can fill in before the election.
 Voters can then answer the survey and find the candidate who best matches their policy preferences.
-These surveys are well-incentivised expert surveys on candidates-the use of such tools is widespread.
+These surveys are well-incentivised surveys on candidates-the use of such tools is widespread.
 For instance, a survey found that 40% of Finnish voters used a voting aid application prior to the 2007 parliamentary election (Wagner and Ruusuvirta 2012).
 Our voting aid application data come from the 2012 municipal election.
 These data contain a number of questions related to the local public sector and answers to these questions from roughly half of the electoral candidates.
-Using this data, we compute a measure of parties' economic ideology, which is arguably the most important area of policy-making in Finnish local politics.12
+Using these data, we compute a measure of parties' economic ideology, which is arguably the most important area of policy-making in Finnish local politics.

-For some of our analysis, we collapse our electoral results to the municipality level.
-After doing so, we are left with 1,914 municipality-year observations.
-In 692 cases, we see various parties forming PECs.
+For some of our analysis, the unit of observation is at municipality-election year level.
+We have 1,914 such observations.
+In 692 of these cases, there is at least one PEC in the municipality.
 The municipality-level data serve us to test both the causes and consequences of PECs.
 When looking at the conditions under which PECs are more likely to form, our signalling hypothesis is easily tested with the number of parties in the municipality.
-In order to test our disproportionality hypothesis, we could use the usual 'district magnitude' variable which in our case would correspond to the number of seats in the
+In order to test our disproportionality hypothesis, we could use the usual 'district magnitude' variable which in our case would correspond to the number of seats in the municipal council.
+However, this variable fails to capture the disproportionality that might be present in a particular municipality due to the exact distribution of votes.
+Instead, we use a more accurate measure of disproportionality for each of our observations, namely, the modified Gallagher index (see Koppel and Diskin 2009).17 This measure captures